 Frequently Asked Questions

-Store the leftover soup tightly covered in the refrigerator for up to a week.
-Reheat gently on the stovetop or in the microwave.
+Allow leftover Italian wedding soup to cool completely before storing it in an airtight container in the refrigerator for up to 1 week.
+Reheat on the stovetop or in the microwave until warmed through.

 If you’ve tried this Italian Wedding Soup recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!